weebweeb/ParticleGun_rbx/README.md

  A modular, open-source, Proof-of-concept roblox projectile system utilizing ParticleEmitters as a graphical visualization.
  <p> Scales easily with Roblox's graphic settings.</p>

 This module uses Roblox's <a href="https://create.roblox.com/docs/reference/engine/classes/ParticleEmitter">ParticleEmitter</a> instance to simulate a projectile moving through the air, while the damage calculations are done with a <a href="https://create.roblox.com/docs/reference/engine/datatypes/Ray">Ray</a>.
-This is both a simpler and efficient way to simulate projectiles in the game engine.
-However, the downside is that LOD and performance options are out of our control, managed by the game engine internals.
+This is both a simple and efficient way to simulate projectiles in the game engine.
+However, LOD and performance options are out of our control, managed by the game engine internals.
 This means at lower graphic quality levels, some or all projectiles may not be visible.

 ![RobloxStudioBeta_qObwz0E0Ab](https://github.com/weebweeb/ParticleGun_rbx/assets/20445961/58225757-f0ee-479b-ab7c-3927336ffa8d)